jorgemsilva1/ambassador-eval/README.md

 #### Technical Points

  1. For the frontend, use any architecture or structure you feel comfortable with.
- 2. If you feel okay with, use a SQL database.
+ 2. You should use the following API to fetch products: https://fakestoreapi.com/
- 3. The developed API needs to have Authorization associated.
-You can use any strategy but nothing complex is necessary.
+ 3. In addition to it, use any store management library (redux, zustand, etc...) to keep persistent data and mock a database behavior.

 #### Notes:

  1. You can design it, follow a template or use any from a components lib.
- 2. Any technology can be used.
+ 2. Next.js with Typescript should be used.
  3. Fundamental to give a good time estimation for the project.